 A guide to the many versions and virtues of this most summery of vegetables

-Lesley’s last tip involves ways to make use of this vegetable that is so prolific, we can often be faced with a glut: try preserving them.
-“They are one of those vegetables that work very well pickled and there is a real tradition of this in parts of Europe,” she explains.
+If you find yourself with a glut of courgettes too large to bake or braise your way out of, try preserving them.
+“They are one of those vegetables that work very well pickled and there is a real tradition of this in parts of Europe,” Lesley explains.
 “They also work well preserved in oil.”
-While these techniques were developed as a way of making them last longer, it imparts extra flavour and different textures to the vegetable, opening up even more ways to enjoy it.
+While these techniques were developed as a way of making them last longer, they impart extra flavour and alter the texture of the vegetable, opening up even more ways to enjoy it.

 Lastly (if you’re lucky enough to find some), don’t forget the flowers: “They are delicious stuffed with a ricotta cheese mixed with fragrant herbs like chives, parsley, or thyme,” says Lesley.
 “Dip the whole thing in a light, tempura-style batter, fry them until golden and crispy—a minute at most—and serve with a lemony dill dip.”